Gift shop in San Francisco (Little Italy)

 Another focus is to characterize variations in climate variability in the North Atlantic and tropical regions associated to gradual (e.g., anthropogenic) or rapid (e.g., volcanic eruptions) changes in aerosol burden, using global climate models and observational data.

 More info on my research interests can be found in my publications.

-PhD and MSc positions available, students are welcome to contact me.
+Positions available, graduate and undergraduate students are welcome to contact me.